biaslab/biaslab-hugo/content/alumni/jim.md

     role = "MSc student"
 +++

-Jim Beckers is a MSc student in the SPS group of the Electrical Engineering department at Eindhoven University of Technology.
-His research focuses on implementing the Active Listening paper by Karl Friston.
+Jim Beckers was a MSc student in the SPS group of the Electrical Engineering department at Eindhoven University of Technology.
+His research focused on implementing the Active Listening paper by Karl Friston.